vyorkin/most-koans/README.md

 ~/projects/github/most-koans $ npm test
 ```

+For now, you have to update `"test": "ava --watch test/00_creating_streams.js"` in `packge.json`
+and restart a test runner with `npm test` when you ready to move to the next chapter.

 ### Red, Green, Refactor

 In test-driven development (TDD) the mantra has always been red: write a failing test and run it,